 - Attach an

-event listener to our element (or to several elements) - When a
+onclickevent listener to our element (or to several elements) - When a

-event is received, emit a fakecopy
+clickevent is received, emit a fakecopyevent

 // This variable will be used to store a reference to the